 How Often Do Parrots Molt?

-Molting is a natural process where parrots shed old, worn-out feathers to make way for new, healthy feathers.
+Molting is a natural process in which parrots shed old, worn-out feathers to make way for new, healthy ones.
 Since feathers cannot be repaired, they have to be maintained through grooming and preening.
 Eventually, they’ll wear out.
 For this reason, parrots molt regularly.

 In the wild, replacing old feathers with new feathers increases the parrot’s chances of survival.
 Aside from achieving flight, feathers are critical for insulation against the elements and some parasites.
 Healthy feathers are also used for attracting mates during the breeding season.

 Although domesticated parrots aren’t exposed to the same elements as wild parrots, their feathers will still deteriorate over time.
-So, a pet parrot needs to have a safe and comfortable place to molt and regrow feathers.
-This will happen 1-2 times a year, or once every 2 years, depending on the species.
+So, a pet parrot must have a safe and comfortable place to molt and regrow feathers.
+This will happen 1-2 times a year or every 2 years, depending on the species.

 Young parrots will also go through a special molt.
 Here, they completely shed the soft, fluffy down feathers and grow the ones necessary for a mature adult.
 This type of molt only happens once in the parrot’s lifetime.

-Parrots don’t molt all of their feathers at the same time.
-In the wild, this would result in death, as the parrot would be unable to fly.
-That would make it impossible to find water or food, flee from predators, or interact with its flock.
+Parrots don’t molt all their feathers together because this would result in death in the wild, as it would be impossible to find water or food, flee from predators, or interact with their flock.

-As stated, a parrot will molt its wing feathers, then its body feathers, and finally its tail feathers.
+A parrot will molt its wing, body, and tail feathers.
 This molting cycle prevents the parrot from being completely flightless and exposed to the elements.

 What Month Do Parrots Molt?